Uniform description of the rigged configuration bijection: Background

 The integers in $J_i^{(a)}$ are called \defn{riggings} or \defn{labels}.
 The \defn{corigging} or \defn{colabel} of a rigging $x \in J_i^{(a)}$ is defined as $p_i^{(a)} - x$.
-We note that we can associate a row of length $i \in \nu^{(a)}$ with a rigging $x$, and we call such a pair $(i, x)$ a \defn{string}.
-We identity each row of the partition $\nu^{(a)}$ with its corresponding string.
+We note that we can associate a row of length $i$ in $\nu^{(a)}$ with a rigging $x$, and we call such a pair $(i, x)$ a \defn{string}.
+We identify each row of the partition $\nu^{(a)}$ with its corresponding string.
+We say a row (or string) is \defn{singular} if $p_i^{(a)} = x$.
+We say a row (or string) is \defn{quasisingular} if $p_i^{(a)} = x + 1$ and there does not exist a singular row of length $i$.

 Next, let $\RC(B)$ denote the closure of $\hwRC(B)$ under the following crystal operators.
 Fix a rigged configuration $(\nu, J)$ and $a \in I_0$.
 For simplicity, we assume there exists a row of length $0$ in $\nu^{(a)}$ with a rigging of $0$.
-Let $x = \min \{ \min J_i^{(a)} \mid i \in \ZZ_{>0} \}$; i.e., the smallest rigging in $(\nu, J)^{(a)}$. \begin{description} \item[\defn{$e_a$}] If $x = 0$, then define $e_a(\nu, J) = 0$.
+Let $x = \min \{ \min J_i^{(a)} \mid i \in \ZZ_{>0} \}$; \textit{i.e.}, the smallest rigging in $(\nu, J)^{(a)}$. \begin{description} \item[\defn{$e_a$}] If $x = 0$, then define $e_a(\nu, J) = 0$.
 Otherwise, remove a box from the smallest row with rigging $x$, replace that rigging with $x + 1$, and change all other riggings so that the coriggings remain fixed.
 The result is $e_a(\nu, J)$.

 \item[\defn{$f_a$}] Add a box from the largest row with rigging $x$, replace that rigging with $x - 1$, and change all other riggings so that the coriggings remain fixed.
 The result is $f_a(\nu, J)$ unless the result is not a valid rigged configuration, in which case $f_a(\nu, J) = 0$. \end{description} We can extend this to a full $U_q(\g_0)$-crystal structure on $\RC(B)$ by